 - Upstate Institute faculty research fellowship for "Women at the Catholic Summer School of America, 1891-1911," Colgate University (2018)

-- Bicentennial Projects grant for "Coeducation comes to Colgate: Campus History as U.S. Women’s History," Colgate University (2017)
+- Bicentennial Projects grant for teaching and learning, "Coeducation comes to Colgate: Campus History as U.S. Women’s History," Colgate University (2017)

 - Junior Fellowship, Martin Marty Center for the Advanced Study of Religion, University of Chicago Divinity School (2013-2014)